 Show That You’re a People Person

 Operations managers are responsible for ensuring that things get done on time and on budget.
 They focus on strategy, cost, and efficiency.
-In many ways, they live by the numbers.
+In many ways, they live by the numbers and often have a background in business analysis.
 A good operations manager is key to the growth and financial success of a business.
 Unfortunately, with that much focus on getting products out the door, and creating efficient processes and procedures, you risk being seen as a bit of a taskmaster.

 Don’t forget the other side of operations management.
 After all, you are the one who ensures that everybody on the team is properly trained and motivated.
 You must be a great negotiator and communicator, too!